By Alison Powers

 I finally decided it was time to do something about my lack of skills.
 Plus, if I had aspirations to properly coach mountain bike riders and racers, then I'd better be able to walk the walk.
 In came skills practice.
 I asked friends who were coaches to help me, I took skills clinics, I practiced on my own, built my own skills props, and diligently learned, practiced, and executed basic mountain bike skills.
 The ones that helped me most, and that I, in return teach are- body position, attack position, weight distribution, vision (how to look ahead), and cornering.

 Now, nearing 40, I am a better rider than I have ever been, and I have the most fun I've ever had on a mountain bike.
 My crash to ride ratio has improved immensely.
-I won't be winning any enduros (I think I'm actually get slower as my sense of self preservation gets a stronger hold on me), or hucking big air, but when it comes to riding new trails or old ones with hard sections, I look forward to the technical aspects.
+I won't be winning any enduros (I think I'm actually slower as my sense of self preservation gets a stronger hold on me), or hucking big air, but when it comes to riding new trails or old ones with hard sections, I look forward to the technical aspects.
 I like the challenge and enjoy testing my skills.

 Good skills and knowledge lead to confidence.
 Confidence leads to enjoyment.

-Join me Tuesday June 12th, 5:30pm at Tin Shed Sports for a free mountain bike skills clinic.
-This is a 3 part (free) series in learning to ride your bike with more skill and confidence.
+Join me Tuesday June 4th, 5:30pm at Tin Shed Sports for a free mountain bike skills clinic.
+This is a 3 part (free) series in learning to ride your mountain bike with more skill and confidence.
 We'll work on all the things that have helped me become a better rider and in turn, you'll become better as well.